-The first thing you need to make the perfect gluten-free apple pie is to make the pie crust.
-To do this, combine the Bob’s Red Mill Gluten-Free Pie Crust Mix, shortening and butter in your food processor and pulse 10 times, for one-second each, until the butter is the size of peas.
+First, add shortening and butter in your food processor and pulse 10 times, for one-second each, until the butter is the size of peas.

-If you have a food processor, use it because it will make preparing the pie crust much easier; however, if you don’t have a food processor, you can use a pastry cutter or two forks to cut the butter and shortening into the pie crust mix.
+If you have a food processor, use it because it will make preparing the pie crust much easier; however, if you don’t have a food processor, you can use a pastry cutter or two forks to cut the cold butter and shortening into the pie crust mix.